bearfoster/mood_ui/README.md

 ## Configuration

 The web application needs to know the URL of the Orchestration Layer API.
-This is configured directly in `index.html`.
+This is configured in `script.js`.

-* **`index.html`:**
+*   **`script.js`:**
     ```javascript
-    const ORCHESTRATION_API_URL = '[http://127.0.0.1:8003/orchestrate/weather-to-music](http://127.0.0.1:8003/orchestrate/weather-to-music)';
+    const ORCHESTRATION_API_URL = 'http://127.0.0.1:8003/orchestrate/weather-to-music';
     ```
-    If your Orchestration Layer is running on a different host or port, you will need to update this URL in the JavaScript code.
+    If your Orchestration Layer is running on a different host or port, you will need to update this URL.

 ## Development

-* **Styling:** Uses Tailwind CSS via CDN.
-For development, you can use a local Tailwind setup or continue with the CDN.
+*   **Styling:** Custom styles are in `style.css`.
+The project also uses Tailwind CSS via a CDN for utility classes.
-* **JavaScript:** All logic is contained within the `<script>` tag in `index.html`.
-For larger applications, this would typically be split into separate `.js` files.
+*   **JavaScript:** All application logic is contained in `script.js`.
+It is linked from `index.html` with the `defer` attribute to ensure it runs after the document is parsed.